Hajj: Journey to the Heart of Islam: Reception and legacy

 In Newsweek, Jason Goodwin said the exhibition fulfilled the British Museum's purpose of "explain[ing] the world to itself" but said that Saudi influence resulted in "a palpable air of self-congratulation and a tendency to soft-pedal the role of the Ottoman Turks in maintaining the major hajj routes across their empire from the 16th to the 20th centuries."
 Nick Cohen, in an Observer piece accusing British cultural institutions of "selling their souls" to dictatorships, criticised the exhibition for ignoring aspects of the hajj documented by historians of Islam.
-He speculated that topics had been excluded so as not to offend the Saudi royal family, including deaths at the hajj (by violence or by incompetent crowd control) and the destruction of buildings in Mecca where Muhammad and his family had lived.
+He speculated that topics had been excluded so as not to offend the Saudi royal family, including deaths at the hajj (by violence or by incompetent crowd control) and the destruction of buildings in Mecca where Mohammad and his family had lived.
 The museum responded that the Saudi royal family had not funded the exhibition and had no curatorial control.
 Jonathan Jones responded to Cohen, defending the five-star review he had given.
-For Jones, the exhibition was driven not by political or theological goals but a genuine enthusiasm for the beauty and significance of Islamic culture.
+For Jones, the exhibition was driven not by political or theological goals but by a genuine enthusiasm for the beauty and significance of Islamic culture.
 That some exhibits had come from Saudi Arabia was, in his view, not significant.

 Publications

 Two books resulted directly from the exhibition, both edited by Venetia Porter.
-Hajj: Journey to the Heart of Islam is an exhibition catalogue which also includes interdisciplinary essays explaining the history, culture, and religious significance of the hajj.
+Hajj: Journey to the Heart of Islam is an exhibition catalogue that also includes interdisciplinary essays explaining the history, culture, and religious significance of the hajj.
 The authors include Karen Armstrong, Muhammad Abdel-Haleem, Hugh N. Kennedy, Robert Irwin, and Ziauddin Sardar.
 The Art of Hajj is a shorter book describing Mecca, Medina, and the rituals of the hajj with visual examples.
 Qamar Adamjee, a curator at the Asian Art Museum in San Francisco, described both books as accessible to a broad audience while covering many different aspects of the subject.

 An academic conference was held in conjunction with the exhibition from 22 to 24 March.
-Its proceedings, including thirty papers on different aspects of the hajj, were published by the British Museum in 2013 as The Hajj: Collected Essays edited by Venetia Porter and Liana Saif.
+Its proceedings, including thirty papers on different aspects of the hajj, were published by the British Museum in 2013 as The Hajj: Collected Essays, edited by Venetia Porter and Liana Saif.

 The Khalili Collection of Hajj and the Arts of Pilgrimage subsequently expanded into a five-thousand-object collection documenting the Islamic holy sites of Mecca and Medina.
 In 2022 it was published in a single illustrated volume by Qaisra Khan, who had co-curated the London exhibition and had become the curator of Hajj and the Arts and Pilgrimage at the Khalili Collections.
 An eleven-volume catalogue is scheduled for publication in 2023.